stauren/vise-ssr/docs/tapable-hooks.md

 - All hooks could be tapped multiple times.
 Different logics in the same hook lifecycle could be decoupled in different callbacks
 - The default export value is constraint by the `ViseHooks` type, all parameter and return value types could have IDE notice.
 - Vise defined multiple data types in the lifecycle such as `HTTPRequest`, `HTTPResponse`, `RenderContext`, `ResolvedRequest`, `RenderResult` to support data transmission during multiple hooks, all these types could be imported from vise-ssr package.
 More detail at: [Key Data Types](./key-data-types.html)
 - A typical operation in a tapped function is to modify a small part of a complex data structure such as `RenderContext`.
-Vise provided `mergeConfig` util function with deep partial type support to help.
+Vise provided `mergePartial` util function with deep partial type support to help.

 ### HTTP Server Developer
 #### Core Hook Classes